Living-Lemming/nodebrawl-v25/README.md

 * Now you can connect to your server through any brawl stars client with frida injection.
 * Premade client soon?

-## Its Loading now!!
-no Longer absolute core which is hacc

-you can accually load in